-- A. Open space, recreation, prime lands density bonus. - (1) For each additional 10% of the site (over and above the required 50%) set aside as open space, a bonus of 5% of the basic maximum number may be awarded.
-A bonus may only be awarded when the additional open space has no higher a percentage of wetlands than what is allowed for the mandatory 50% open space under § 300-8.8A. - (2) For the construction of passive and/or active recreation facilities that are available for public use, one dwelling unit may be added per two acres of recreation land or per 2,500 feet of trail: however, this density bonus shall not exceed 5% of the basic maximum number.
-For the purpose of this section, the term "trail" shall be defined as a linear corridor suitable for use for recreation and/or transportation designed to accommodate the expected users of the trail system.
+- (1) For each additional ten percent (10%) of the site (over and above the required 50%) set aside as open space, a bonus of five percent (5%) of the Basic Maximum Number may be awarded.
+A bonus may only be awarded when the additional open space has no higher a percentage of wetlands than what is allowed for the mandatory 50% open space under 17.08 (A.). - (2) For the construction of passive and/or active recreation facilities that are available for public use, one (1) dwelling unit may be added per two (2) acres of recreation land or per two thousand five hundred (2,500 feet of trail: however, this density bonus shall not exceed five percent (5%) of the Basic Maximum Number.
+For the purpose of this Section the term "trail" shall be defined as a linear corridor suitable for use for recreation and/or transportation designed to accommodate the expected users of the trail system.
 The Planning Board shall have final approval of the location, alignment, width and surface type of the proposed trail.
-An applicant wishing to receive a density bonus for trail construction is strongly encouraged to submit preliminary trail design plans as early in the process as possible.
+An applicant wishing to receive a density bonus for trail construction is strongly encouraged to submit preliminary trail design plans as early in the process as possible. - (3) For every five (5) acres of prime agricultural soils or active farmland preserved at the site, one dwelling unit may be added as a density bonus; provided that this density bonus shall not exceed five percent (5%) of the Basic Maximum Number.